livchits/muvis-api/README.md

 npm install
 ```

-Create an `.env` and edit it like this:
+Create an `.env` file and edit it like this:

 ```
 HOSTNAME=localhost